-The Alabama Civil Rights Tourism Association was founded as a non-profit a couple years ago but the idea and work of developing the Association began over a decade ago.
+The Alabama Civil Rights Tourism Association is a 501(c)3 non-profit.
+Formally we were established in 2019 but the idea and work of developing the Association began over a decade ago.
 We work hand-in-hand with the Alabama Department of Tourism to encourage and facilitate travel to our state for Social Justice and Civil Rights and partner with the Alabama African American Civil Rights Heritage Sites Consortium.

-Our key to success is working with The Alabama African American Civil Rights Heritage Sites Consortium, Inc. The consortium is a collaboration among 20 historic places of worship, lodging and civic engagement that played significant roles in the African American struggle for freedom.
+Our key to success is working with our partners.
+Local historians who excel in the art of storytelling share their experiences and the member sites of the Alabama African American Civil Rights Heritage Sites Consortium work to assist with field study experiences.
+The consortium is a collaboration among 20 historic places of worship, lodging and civic engagement that played significant roles in the African American struggle for freedom.
 While recent history focuses on the Civil Rights Movement of the 1950s and 1960s, these institutions have been dedicated to improving the quality of Black life since Reconstruction.

-The Consortium sites have been preserved through the passion, commitment and herculean efforts of dedicated volunteers who are committed to saving, not only these historic properties, but their important stories.
+This experience has been preserved through the passion, commitment and herculean efforts of dedicated volunteers who are committed to saving, not only these historic properties, but their important stories.
 Taken together, these sites provide a historical, social and cultural context for the movement that changed our state, nation, and world.
-Moving forward, the Consortium will continue its work to assure that this legacy is preserved for today and future generations.
+Moving forward, we hope our combined efforts will continue this important work to assure that this legacy is preserved for today and future generations.

-As we endeavor to create a better society, we encourage you to discover the 20 places that changed the world and celebrate and preserve their legacy.
-Please visit www.aacrhsc.org and give generously to celebrate Black History Month.
+As we endeavor to create a better society, we encourage you to discover Alabama, the 20 places that changed the world, celebrate and preserve our shared cultural legacy and pass all of this on to a new generation.